eryk260/2sixty/adr/adr-xxxk-global-cluster-deployment-2019-05-22.md

 Example events:

+(developers are notified after each list update)

 us-c1-gke goes down.
 SRE update the list to remove it.
-It's the weekend so they decided to wait until Monday for a rebuild.
+It's the weekend so they decided to wait until Monday for a rebuild:

 ```
 2 us-e1-gke sixty-empire us-east1